Did NASA Scientists Find Another Universe?

 The idea of a parallel universe – another universe that runs alongside our own – has fascinated mankind.
 It has sparked “what if” questions for centuries.
-It has played a big part in science fiction, from Star Trek to H.G.
+These questions have played a big part in science fiction, from Star Trek to H.G.
 Wells books.
 Could more than one universe exist?

 A Parallel Universe is Found?

 The internet was recently filled with reports that a NASA project may have found proof of a parallel universe.
-A group of scientists was working on the Antarctic Impulsive Transient Antenna (ANITA) experiment.
+Scientists were working on the Antarctic Impulsive Transient Antenna (ANITA) experiment.
 They used a high-altitude helium balloon with radio antennas in Antarctica.
-They detected particles that defied the laws of physics.
-These particles were tau neutrinos.
-They were are coming “up” out of Earth.
-This is what the media said was evidence of a parallel universe.
+The antennae detected particles that defied the laws of physics.
+These particles were tau neutrinos, which are coming “up” out of Earth.
+The media said this was evidence of a parallel universe.

 The group of scientists has been talking about these weird events since 2016, and nobody knows why they are happening.
 Perhaps Antarctica’s ice is making these ghostly particles.
 Or it could be a new brand of physics.